harness/developer-hub/kb/platform/harness-platform-faqs.md

 Yes, please open a support ticket to request the name change.

-### How do I install Harness delegate using Azure ACI?
+### How do I install Harness Delegate using Azure ACI?

 You can use the following repository as a sample to install it through Terraform.
 [Terraform Example](https://gist.github.com/rssnyder/40ebf23bc352a2fbf75005239367abcd).